Trump cancels military parade, blames D.C. officials for high cost

 The military parade was requested by Trump earlier this year.

-The Department of Defense said Thursday that the parade was delayed until 2019.
+The Department of Defense said Thursday that the parade was being delayed until 2019.

-The estimate for the parade had risen substantially since Trump's announcement in February when White House budget director Mick Mulvaney told Congress the price could be between $10 million and $30 million.
+The estimate for the parade had risen substantially since Trump's announcement in February when White House budget director Mick Mulvaney told Congress the price could be $10 million to $30 million.

-A defense official told NBC News on Thursday The internal estimate of the cost of the parade rose to $25 million after adjusting for inflation.
-But that estimate did not take into account expenses borne by other federal agencies and some non-military line items.
+A defense official told NBC News on Thursday that the internal estimate for the parade rose to $25 million after adjusting for inflation.
+But that did not take into account expenses borne by other federal agencies and some nonmilitary line items.

 The $92 million figure is the current uppermost estimate, the defense official previously told NBC News, and includes security, transportation and other expenses.